Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Experiment Setup

 \subsection{Virtual Environment}

-We created a VR environment using Unity 2021.3.14f1 with a white desk, a hand avatar, and two identical-looking, red, rigid boxes in Fig. \ref{fig:Scene} to be displayed on the Oculus Quest 2 headset.
-HPTK comprises two hand avatars: a black visual hand whose motion is limited by an interaction with rigid objects, and an invisible hand whose motion always follows the real movements of the user.
-When there is no interaction, these two hands superimpose each other.
-An interaction with a rigid object causes these hands to be separated and triggers the haptic stimuli to be rendered according to the mechanical properties of the object.
-Triggered CoWrHap renders a bump-square signal as in Fig. \ref{fig:wristWornDevice} (a) whose amplitude depends on the stiffness property of the object -- rather than being mapped to continuous force feedback obtained by its multiplication with the distance between the two avatars \cite{Sarac2022, Sarac2022_v2_wrist}.
+We created a VR environment in Fig. \ref{fig:Scene} using Unity 2021.3.14f1 with a white desk, a hand avatar, and two identical-looking, red, rigid boxes to be displayed on Oculus Quest 2 headset with a refresh rate of 72 Hz.
+Hand Physics Toolkit \cite{jorgejgnz2020hptk} creates two hand avatars: \textit{(i)} a visible hand with limited motion when interacting with rigid objects and \textit{(ii)} an invisible hand always following users' movements.
+Without interaction, these two hands superimpose each other.
+With interaction, the visible hand is fixated on the object's surface while the haptic cues are rendered according to its stiffness.

+Triggered CoWrHap renders a bump-square signal as in Fig. \ref{fig:wristWornDevice} (a) whose intensity depends on the object's stiffness -- rather than being mapped to continuous force feedback based on Hooke's Law \cite{Sarac2022, Sarac2022_v2_wrist}.
+Relocating the haptic feedback and focusing on creating believable cues might also simplify the haptic feedback even further to single-bumped force feedback (i.e., tapping).
+This is particularly possible knowing that for visuo-haptic exploration environments, participants are more inclined to believe their visual perception than haptic \cite{Burns2006}.